krillan49/My_Codewars_Katas/completed/roguelike_game_1_stats_and_weapon/README.md

 Axe of fire(enhanced) 92 dmg
 ```

-For the new enhanсment, an `'(enhanced)'` weapon is considered the same as a non-enhanced weapon with the same name.
-For example: from `'Axe of fire(enhanced)'` and new `'Axe of fire'` we will make an enhanсment and get new `'Axe of fire(enhanced)'`
+For the new enhancement, an `'(enhanced)'` weapon is considered the same as a non-enhanced weapon with the same name.
+For example: from `'Axe of fire(enhanced)'` and new `'Axe of fire'` we will make an enhancement and get new `'Axe of fire(enhanced)'`

 Random events that changes characteristics
 -